kata-ai/kata-platform-docs/docs/nl-studio/tutorials.md

 ## Creating Your First NLU Model

-In this guide, we'll show you how to create your first NLU model using NL Studio, which you can use to improve your chatbot.
+In this tutorial, we'll show you how to create your first NLU model using NL Studio, which you can use to improve your chatbot.

 [View Tutorial](./creating-your-first-nlu-model)